 On an advanced level, an author might choose between writing a word in kanji to be more formal, versus spelling it out in hiragana to be less formal or more emotional.

 Katakana is used to spell foreign words and names; the names of animals, plants, and minerals; technical and scientific words; and many company and product names.
-It is also used for emphasis, as English speakers might use Italic font.
+Ramen, a specific type of soup noodles, comes from China, so it is spelled out in katakana as ラーメン.
+Katakana is also used for emphasis, as English speakers might use Italic font.

 In addition to those three systems, romanji is the use of the Latin alphabet to phonetically spell Japanese words for readers of Latin-alphabet languages.
 For example, yakitori, edamame, sake, and so on.
 A diacritical mark indicates which vowels are longer, as in Tōkyō and Kyōto.
 Japan isn't the Japanese name for the country.
 The country's name is two kanji meaning "sun origin", relating to the myth of the Emperor being descended from a sun god.
 The kanji for "sun" is pronounced ni but the kanji for "origin" can be pronounced either hon or pon (and more about h-p variation below).
 So it's written in romanji as Nippon or Nihon.